milvus-io/milvus/docs/design_docs/index_design.md

 deleted from the MetaTable.

 When IndexCoord receives a query index status request from other components, it will first check whether the corresponding index task is marked for deletion in the MetaTable.
-If marked for deletion, it returns index does not exist, otherwise, it returns the index information.
+If marked for deletion, it returns that index does not exist, otherwise, it returns the index information.

 ## 8.3 Feature Design